Psykotikism/Mutant_Tanks/README.md

 8. Why do some Tanks spawn with different props?

-Each prop has X out of 100.0% probability to appear on Super Tanks when they spawn.
+Each prop has X out of 100.0% chance to appear on Super Tanks when they spawn.
 Configure the chances for each prop in the `Props Chance` setting.

 9. Why are the Tanks spawning with more than the extra health given to them?